MarkMagdyShawky/mini_nft_marketplace/README.md

 - First download the repository and open it using vs code or android studio
 - Run the main.dart script to install the application
 - Click in get start and you will move to Home page
+- If you want the apk contact with me 👋🏻

 ## Dependencies
 - Flutter
 - Dart
 - Firebase

 ## Future Work
 - Create State page soon. --> Done ✅
 - Make it dynamic

 ## Contributors
 - __Mark Magdy__